esparev/atm/README.md

 Things you can do:

-- Choose one between five ATMs

 - See the current amount of bills and coins that the chosen ATM has

-- Supply bills and/or coins to the chosen ATM of any desired denomination
+- Deposit bills and coins to the ATM of any desired denomination
 - Read bank cards of the registered accounts that the bank has

+Things that the ATM does automatically:

-> Verifies if the card is expired or not
+- Verifies if the card is expired or not and only shows the last four digits of the number when reading a card number
+- It can now assign automatically the card network depending on the first digit of the card number

 ---